tringi/papers/README.md

       return unsigned (a) < b;
   }
   ```
-  The generated code, see https://godbolt.org/z/jz1nTY7WE isn't that bad, 5 extra instructions top, branchless,
+  The generated code, see https://godbolt.org/z/jz1nTY7WE, isn't that bad.
+5 extra instructions top, branchless,
   in many cases just sign-extensions.

 # C++ Syntactic sugar